 Not only is this slightly rude to the person that so kindly provided the praise, but it also reinforces negative thoughts within the brain.

+But when we accept compliments we are actually behaving with more humility.
 Get into the habit of graciously accepting compliments whenever they are given.

 Whether it is a co-worker congratulating you on a project, a friend praising your cooking, or a stranger commenting on your smile, don’t shut down the compliment or downplay the situation.